 Central Heating Power Flush Cost

-- The average cost of power flushing your central heating system is usually around £400
+- The average central heating power flush costs around £400 in the UK.

 £400